Garage Gym Ideas

 Heating and Cooling Solutions for Garage Gyms

-Your gym's temperature may become unbearable during the summer or winter, depending on your location.
+Depending on your location, your gym's temperature may become unbearable during the summer or winter.
 In addition, you won't be able to work out in peace and quiet.
-You'll need a plan for either heating or cooling the gym in order to deal with this issue.
+To deal with this issue, you'll need a plan to heat or cool the gym.

-Depending on how big your gym is, you may want to use a portable option like a fan or space heater.
-It should be adequate for use in less expansive fitness centres.
-It would be wise to factor in the cost of insulation installation as well.
+Depending on the size of your gym, you may want to use a portable option like a fan or space heater.
+These should be adequate for use in less expensive fitness centres.
+It would be wise to factor in the insulation installation cost as well.

-It will help you maintain an optimal temperature in your garage.
+It will help you maintain an optimal garage temperature.
 Don't forget to insulate your garage door before you leave.
-This is a common mistake and a major flaw in the system for maintaining a comfortable temperature in your garage.
+This is a common mistake and a major flaw in the system for maintaining a comfortable garage temperature.

-If you really want to upgrade your fitness centre, you can do so by installing a heater that makes use of forced air or infrared rays.
-You can direct the warmth exactly where it's needed with either of these methods.
+If you want to upgrade your fitness centre, install a heater that uses forced air or infrared rays.
+With either of these methods, you can direct the warmth exactly where it's needed.

 Garage Gym Flooring Options

-Installing your home gym on the concrete floor of your garage is not a good idea.
+Installing your home gym on your garage's concrete floor is not a good idea.
 Your body and your tools will be abused in equal measure.
-The best material for a floor covering is a layer of rubber.
+The best material for a floor covering is rubber.
 It can hold your heavy equipment and will last for a long time.
-The dimensions of your gym and your budget will, of course, affect the rubber mat solution that you choose.
+Of course, your gym's dimensions and budget will affect the rubber mat solution you choose.

 With rubber tiles, you can easily create a custom workout area that's just right for you.
-There's also the option of using rubber rolls.
+You can also use rubber rolls.
 These are great for covering large areas because their cost per square foot is lower than the tiles'.
-However, due to their tendency to shift and leave gaps, careful handling is required.
+However, careful handling is required due to their tendency to shift and leave gaps.

 As a third option, a mat can be placed under each piece of equipment.
 I'll say it again: it works even if money is tight.
-Finally, you should think about getting rubber horse stall mats instead of rubber gym mats because they are just as effective but much cheaper.
+Finally, you should consider getting rubber horse stall mats instead of rubber gym mats because they are just as effective but much cheaper.

 The Minimum Floor Space Needed For Your Garage Gym Plans